Music and Flute

 School choir: The choir holds rehearsals every Friday morning at 8am for Key Stage 2 and is free to join.
 They learn a variety of challenging songs that involves harmonies and they get to develop different vocal skills.
 The choir also gets invited to sing with other schools for the Catholic Choirs Concert in the Spring term and it is a wonderful performance opportunity for them.

 Flute - Flute lessons via Wandsworth Music happen in school two days a week.
 Lessons are available either as a part of a group or on an individual basis.
 It’s a great opportunity to learn an orchestral instrument and also participate in all school concerts.
-The flute is a great instrument to play for all ages, ideally year 2 upwards.
 If your child has previously learnt the recorder they will transition easily to the flute as it has similar fingerings.
 For more information contact Wandsworth Music directly and join in the flute fun we have in school.

 We are so fortunate as well to have been awarded our Music Mark for our high-quality commitment to music education.
 It is an amazing sign of recognition for the fantastic music teaching that happens at St Boniface.